Course Timetable

 Time: Winter, Thursday, 2-5pm

-Location: Walden Room UP103
+Location: Walden Room, UP103

 Modelling New Scholarship is a PhD-only seminar focusing on the practice of professional scholarship in drama, theatre, and performance studies.
 In the course, students cultivate the research, writing, and presentation skills necessary for success in graduate school and the professional sphere.
 It serves as an introduction to some of the most current scholarship in the field, and develops the tools—analysis, historiography, theory—required both to engage with and to produce original work.
 Students will examine how scholars translate their research into original contributions to the field: from dissertation chapters, to conference presentations, to journal articles, and monographs.
 Students will also gain an overview of the profession, including relevant organizations, conferences, and journals, and learn how to gear their writing toward a particular audience.
 The seminar also considers the ways in which scholarship in drama, theatre, and performance studies both intersects with, and distinguishes itself from, other disciplines, including cultural studies, history, ethnography, and literary studies.
 The course may include a public humanities and/or community-based component.

-Time: Fall, Tuesday, 2-5pm
+Time: Fall, Monday 10am-1pm

 This course is designed to acquaint students with contemporary approaches and issues in teaching and learning as they pertain to the interdisciplinary field of drama, theatre and performance studies.
 Emphasis will be on the theory and practice of knowledge construction and transmission.
 By the end of the course, students will have developed a stronger understanding of the history of pedagogy in the field, considered important theoretical paradigms in relation to their practical applications, been introduced to Indigenous and non-Western perspectives on teaching and learning, developed and experimented with specific teaching techniques appropriate to their individual professional goals, and positioned their own values and practice in relation to a community of learning, producing a statement of teaching philosophy.